What is Tax Lien?

 #2 – Creditworthiness

-The creditworthiness of any person on whom Tax lien is been served may be adversely affected and as a consequence person might not avail creditworthiness due to fall of Credit Rating Score.
-Example, limits of credit under the credit card may be reduced, the interest rate may be increased, etc.
+The creditworthiness of any person on whom Tax lien is been served may be adversely affected and as a consequence person might not avail creditworthiness due to the fall of the Credit Rating Score.
+For example, limits of credit under the credit card may be reduced, the interest rate may be increased, etc.

 #3 – Displaying in Public Records